Hockey Alberta’s Board of Directors

 The Nomination Committee oversees the recruitment process of new directors.
 The final decision on directors happens via election by the Hockey Alberta members.
 This is done annually at the Hockey Alberta Annual General Meeting.

 The recruitment of Board members is an important part of the role of the Governance Committee of the Board.
 The Governance Committee has created a Nominations Committee comprised of independent members to fulfil its obligation of director recruitment.
 The Nominations Committee will recruit, assess and recommend candidates for consideration as Directors or Officers of Hockey Alberta.

-At the 2020 Annual General Meeting, one Director position is up for election.
+At the 2021 Annual General Meeting, three Director positions are up for election.
 Per Hockey Alberta Bylaws, the determination of the people who will sit in that position is a decision of the Hockey Alberta membership.
 Board members will be recruited and chosen based on the skill set that they bring to the long-term success of Hockey Alberta.
 Certain Board positions require individuals with specialized skills.
 As part of this process, Board member recruitment will include the following elements:

 - New members will be targeted to bring a specific expertise within the Board to meet the expectations and responsibilities for the role that they are applying for on the Board;